Relationships

 Automatic Contact Discovery

-- Tracks when you last met and when you're meeting next
+- Tracks when you last met and when you are meeting next

 - Counts total interactions per relationship